run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

     -i gcr.io/run-ai-demo/quickstart-inference-marian  -g 0.25 —replicas 4
 ```

-This will create 4 replicas of the same service that will each run with 25% of the GPU Memory at the total of 1 GPU.
+This will create 4 replicas of the same service that will each run with 25% of the GPU Memory at a total of 1 GPU for all replicas.